Up to 35% off Raised Beds

 No Fix Needed!

-While pruning your Hydrangea arborescens, which bloom on new wood, you can leave some of the older growth in place to support the new growth with those large flowers.
+While pruning your Hydrangea arborescens, which bloom on new wood, leave some of the older growth in place to support the new growth with those large flowers.

 Overfeeding can lead to leggy growth and excess nitrogen, which can cause wilting.